Blotch3D/Blotch3D/README.md

 The Blotch3D project is already set up with the pipeline manager to convert the several primitive models to XNB files when Blotch3D is built.
-You can double-click "Content.mgcb" in the Blotch project to add more standard files and resources and to convert to XNB outside of the build process.
+You can double-click "Content.mgcb" in the Blotch3D project to add more standard files and resources and to convert to XNB outside of the build process.
 You can also copy an XNB files to a project's output folder, where the program can load it.

 When you create a new MonoGame project with the wizard, it sets up a